bentoml/BentoML/examples/kubeflow/README.md

 # Developing BentoML Applications on Kubeflow

 Starting with the release of Kubeflow 1.7, BentoML provides a native integration with Kubeflow.
-This integration enables the seamless packaging and deployment of models trained in the Kubeflow notebook or pipeline as [Bentos](https://docs.bentoml.org/en/latest/concepts/bento.html).
-These services can then be containerized into OCI images and deployed to a Kubernetes cluster in a microservice architecture through BentoML's cloud native components and custom resource definitions (CRDs).
-This documentation provides a comprehensive guide on how to use BentoML and Kubeflow together to streamline the process of deploying machine learning models at scale.
+This integration allows you to package models trained in Kubeflow notebooks or pipelines as [Bentos](https://docs.bentoml.org/en/latest/concepts/bento.html), and deploy them as microservices in a Kubernetes cluster through BentoML's cloud native components and custom resource definitions (CRDs).
+This documentation provides a comprehensive guide on how to use BentoML and Kubeflow together to streamline the process of deploying models at scale.

-In this example, we will train three fraud detection models using the [Kaggle IEEE-CIS Fraud Detection dataset](https://www.kaggle.com/c/ieee-fraud-detection) using the Kubeflow notebook and create a BentoML service that simultaneously invoke all three models and returns the decision if any one of the models predicts that a transactin is a fraud.
-We will build and push the BentoML service to an S3 bucket.
-Next we will containerize BentoML service from the S3 bucket and deploy the service to Kubeflow cluster using using BentoML custom resource definitions on Kubernetes.
-The service will be deployed in a microservice architecture with each model running in a separate pod, deployed on hardware that is the most ideal for running the model, and scale independently.
+In this example, we will train three fraud detection models using the Kubeflow notebook and the [Kaggle IEEE-CIS Fraud Detection dataset](https://www.kaggle.com/c/ieee-fraud-detection).
+We will then create a BentoML service that can simultaneously invoke all three models and return a decision on whether a transaction is fraudulent and build it into a Bento.
+We will showcase two deployment workflows using BentoML's Kubernetes operators: deploying directly from the Bento, and deploying from an OCI image built from the Bento.

 This example can also be run from the `notebook.ipynb` included in this directory.